marbocub/network-equipment/README.md

 # marbocub/network-equipment

-A Telnet client for network equipment.
+A telnet client with response parser for network equipment written in PHP.

 This library provide two features.
-These are useful for implementing web applications for remotely watching/controlling networking equipment.

-* Extends [graze/telnet-client](https://github.com/graze/telnet-client) to provide waitForPrompt(), login(), enable(), configure() and several useful methods
+* Telnet client that extends [graze/telnet-client](https://github.com/graze/telnet-client) to provide waitForPrompt(), login(), enable(), configure() and several useful methods
-* The parser that converts several Cisco IOS command responses to the array
+* The parser that converts several supported Cisco IOS command responses to the array

-The parser is implemented as the standalone library and as the integrated with Telnet client.
-If you want to use a different Telnet client library, you can use the parser as standalone library.
+The parser is implemented as the standalone library and as the integrated with telnet client.
+If you want to use a different telnet/SSH client library, you can use the parser as standalone library.

-## Targetted network equipment
+## Supported network equipment

-The targetted network equipment of this library are as follows:
+The supported network equipment of the parser and the telnet client are as follows:

 * Cisco IOS
 * Cisco IOS-XE

-Some basic methods of Telnet client, such as waitForPrompt() and login(), may work with the following network equipment:
+Telnet client may work with targeted the following network equipment:

 * Juniper JUNOS (with custom prompt settings)
 * Linux and other UNIX like platforms (with custom prompt settings)
 * Alaxala network switch
 * Extreme XOS, HP Procurve, DLink and other intelligent network switch

+## Supported Cisco IOS command by the parser

+* show interface status
+* show interface counters
+* show mac address-table
+* show lldp neighbors
+* show ip interface brief
+* show arp

 ## Getting Started